JereNwa/learn-to-code-in-html/index.md

  Thus, all of the words that are embedded in '<>' are tags, excluding the `<!DOCTYPE html>` declaration which is not a tag.

  ### Breakdown (cont.)

+Next is the `<head>` tag.
+This contains metadata (data about the HTML document).
+Metadata typically define the document title, styles, and scripts, though it does define more.

+ The `<title>` tag contains the name of browser tab.

+ The `<body>` tag contains the main part of the document, including text and images.

+ Last of all, the `<p>` tag is short for paragraph.
+It contains the text for a paragraph.

+ All of these come together to create a simple web page.

+ Now, try copying the code for the simple page and change the text and title.
+Run your new code.
+What was the result?